 In a nut shell, Optical USB cables do away with copper as a means of transferring signal.
 Signal from the device is converted in the plug to light and then transmitted over fiber-optic.
 Once received at the other end, the optical signal is converted back to electronic signal.

 All that you need to make it work with your camera is a traditional copper USB adapter (maybe 2-3″ long) to convert the female end of the USB cable to a male type used in the cameras USB socket and you are good to go.

 The only downside to Optical (apart from the initial cost), is charging – if you used the ultra modern XF camera and IQ backs from Phase One with the USB charging feature, you will have to turn that off.

-Corning optical cables are available on Amazon, and are available in lengths of 10m, 15m, 30m and 100m.
+Corning optical cables are available in many places, and are available in lengths of 10m, 15m, 30m and 100m.